 What is your policy on media?

-A central aim of Waldorf Education is to stimulate the healthy development of the child’s own imagination.
+A central aim of Madison Waldorf School is to stimulate the healthy development of the child’s own imagination.
 We recommend restricting media exposure because we are concerned that electronic media hampers the development of the child’s imagination.
 We see first hand the physical effects of the medium on the developing child in their classroom behavior, as well as the effects the media programming content has on play, respect, and values.
 We have found that mass media works against the healthy development of sound thinking and seriously weakens a child’s ability to deal with reality.
 Students accustomed to passively receiving impressions have difficulty making the inner effort necessary to sustain an imaginative train of thought or to follow a complicated mathematical process.
 Even so-called educational television programs have an intellectual bias that can permanently color a child’s reaction to a subject.

 Media exposure is particularly detrimental in a Waldorf school because it prevents the student from fully developing the creative thinking capacities that are central to our educational goals.
 We would like our students to view the world through their own eyes, rather than through the lens of someone else’s camera.
 By delaying a child’s exposure to mass electronic media until the student’s will and feeling life have reached a certain level of maturity, we hope to encourage an enlightened, inquiry-based relationship to technology.

 Our media policy is detailed at greater length in our school handbook.